piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 A: Yes, as it might no longer be relevant to them.

 Q: How are the posts and comments stored?\
-A: When the users create a post or comment, our web API is called and stores it in an [Azure Cosmos DB NoSQL database](https://learn.microsoft.com/en-us/azure/cosmos-db/).
+A: When users create a post or comment, our web API is called and stores it in an [Azure Cosmos DB NoSQL database](https://learn.microsoft.com/en-us/azure/cosmos-db/).

 Q: And how about users?\
 A: The users are in a different Azure Cosmos DB instance.